James Van Ness

-James Van Ness (1808 – December 28, 1872) was an American politician who served as the 6th Mayor of San Francisco from 1855 to 1856.
+James Van Ness (1808 – December 28, 1872) was an American politician who served as the 6th mayor of San Francisco from 1855 to 1856.

 Early life and education

 James Van Ness was born in Burlington, Vermont, in 1808.
 The son of Dutch-American Cornelius P. Van Ness (1782–1852), who served as Governor of Vermont, and Rhoda Savage (d.
 1834), his first wife.
-He was the nephew of U.S. Representative John Peter Van Ness, and William Peter Van Ness, a federal judge.
+He was the nephew of U.S. Representative John Peter Van Ness and William Peter Van Ness, a federal judge.

 Van Ness attended Norwich University and graduated from the University of Vermont, receiving a Bachelor of Arts degree (1825) and a Master of Arts (1831).
-Van Ness later studied Law and became an attorney, practicing in Vermont and Georgia before relocating to California.
+Van Ness later studied law and became an attorney, practicing in Vermont and Georgia before relocating to California.

 Career

-As a San Francisco alderman, he sponsored the "Van Ness Ordinance", which ordered all land within the City limits that was undeveloped at that time (that is, west of Larkin Street and southwest of Ninth Street) to be surveyed and transferred to their original deedholders.
-Because there were many fraudulent deed holders at that time, this law led to many lawsuits for many years.
+As a San Francisco alderman, he sponsored the "Van Ness Ordinance", which ordered all land within the city limits that was undeveloped at that time (that is, west of Larkin Street and southwest of Ninth Street) to be surveyed and transferred to their original deedholders.
+Because there were many fraudulent deedholders at that time, this law led to many lawsuits for many years.

 In 1855, Van Ness was elected Mayor as a Democrat.
 However, his administration proved ineffectual in the face of three major crises that arose.
 First, his election was called into question following allegations of irregularities in the outcome.
 Then, on November 18, 1855, Charles Cora fatally shot U.S. Marshal William H. Richardson.
-Cora sought the safety of the sheriff at the City Jail, and Van Ness pleaded with the mob that had surrounded the jail to disperse.
+Cora sought the safety of the sheriff at the city jail, and Van Ness pleaded with the mob that had surrounded the jail to disperse.
 Another high-profile murder occurred on May 14, 1856, when James P. Casey shot newspaper editor James King of William after King wrote an unfavorable article about Casey.
 After King died on May 20, the Vigilantes reformed, tried Cora and Casey, and convicted them of murder.

-Van Ness tried in vain to have California Governor J. Neely Johnson send State militia forces into the city to stop the executions.
+Van Ness tried in vain to have California Governor J. Neely Johnson send state militia forces into the city to stop the executions.
 Yet, ultimately, he watched helplessly as the Vigilantes executed Cora and Casey.
-Van Ness would leave office in July under the terms of the Consolidation Act (passed by the State legislature on April 29, 1856), which provided for the merger of the City and County governments into one unit.
+Van Ness would leave office in July under the terms of the Consolidation Act (passed by the state legislature on April 29, 1856), which provided for the merger of the city and county governments into one unit.
 The Van Ness Ordinance was the first step in the formation of the Western Addition district.